Back to subject area

 20 Credits (Compulsory)

-The purpose of this module is to inspire you to embark on a professional career in education and provide you with the knowledge and skills required to progress on to a teacher education programme.
-In particular, it offers you the opportunity to develop an appreciation of the personal and professional values and attributes underpinning the profession, as well as to understand teachers’ professional roles and responsibilities.
-This module will support you to begin to develop professional knowledge and understanding across the compulsory school age ranges, in a variety of learning settings.
-This module enables vocational learning and progression in Higher Education providing opportunities for you to develop confidence and belief in your potential, together with an increased awareness of the professional career options open to you.
-You will have the opportunity to further develop your study skills through reflective writing.
+The purpose of this module is to inspire students to embark on a professional career in teaching and provide them with the knowledge and skills required to progress on to a teacher education programme.
+In particular, it offers to students the opportunity to develop an appreciation of the personal and professional values and attributes underpinning the profession, as well as to understand teachers’ professional roles and responsibilities.
+This module will support students to begin to develop professional knowledge and understanding across the compulsory school age ranges, in a variety of learning settings.
+This module enables vocational learning and progression in Higher Education providing opportunities for students to develop confidence and belief in their potential, together with an increased awareness of the professional career options open to them.
 This module is designed specifically to promote highly skilled, graduate-level employability by supporting aspirant student teachers to progress onto a PGCE.
 It provides valuable, practical insights into the application processes for the various professional routes into the teaching profession.

 The importance of core subjects in the primary phase